ASE-Workshop-2023/tutorial/_episodes/09-properties.md

 keypoints:
 ---

+## Properties: Total energy and bandstructure calculation

+Seen some basic properties, now calculating more advanced workflow for commonly used end: bandstructure and DOS.
+Tutorial with  first examples of how setting up an espresso  calculator and perform a Total Energy and bast structure calculations.

 ## Total energy and bandstructure calculation

-Tutorial with  first examples of how setting up an espresso  calculator and perform a Total Energy and bast structure calculations.

 ## Set up the system